aguirrealvaro/next-prisma-supabase-auth/README.md

 Integrating prisma with supabase auth

 ### To do:

-- Add google log in
+- Add google log in: try base supabase client using `onAuthStateChange`